We all want to sleep well so that we’re always ready for whatever life presents us with.

 Unfortunately, tolerance for this class of medications develops rapidly, often leading to dependency.4

 Although generally safe, side-effects like ‘the benzodiazepine hangover’ are known at higher doses.
-This can involve waking up the following morning feeling groggy and suffering cognitive and motor impairment throughout the day.
+This can involve waking up the following morning feeling groggy and experiencing cognitive and motor impairment throughout the day.

 Benzodiazepines can also interfere with breathing in some people (slowing it down or making it shallower).